hyperpape/needle/readme.md

 performance.
 Those compile time-efforts currently take three forms:

-  1. Recognizing limited regular expressions that can be matched with simpler techniques (Aho-Corasick, for instance).
+  1. Recognizing limited regular expressions that can be matched with simpler techniques (Aho-Corasick, for instance), or which must start with a specific prefix.

-  2. State minimization
+  2. State minimization (Hopcroft's Algorithm)

   3. Bytecode compilation: creating a specialized class for an individual regex that specializes the code to simulate an automaton,